Anku5hk/Programmers_guide_to_Python/main.md

 ```

 ### Abstraction
 Hiding internal details and showing/accessing only functionality.
 Such as importing from a module and using that function in current module.
-Now without looking inside that module the code/algorithm of working would be unknown right.
+Now without looking inside that module the code/algorithm of working would be unknown right?.
 Python does not have 'abstract' keyword like in java, so for class abstraction we cannot declare methods that need to be implemented.
 But similar can be achieved anyway.
 ```Python
 ## Abstraction using module
 import math